ivivanov/crypto-charts/README.md

 ### Add new fetcher
 To add new fetcher just register it in `job.NewJob` func.
 Fetchers without config in .crypto-charts.yaml will not work

+### Synths
+Generate new pair out of the history of other 2.
+In the current implementation we add new fetcher called ecb which generates artificial price series for bgneur and eurbgn.
+Then the new pair is used in combination with any other pair which has EUR as base or quote currency.

 ## Demo
 - 7 day simple charts: [demo](https://ivivanov.github.io/crypto-charts/demo-simple-7D-period.html)